 Deputy Chair Dr Wendy Giles

-Wendy has a wide range of experience at all levels of education from primary schools to universities over 40 years.
+schools to universities.
 Her research resulted in many publications and conference presentations, both within Australia and internationally.
-The most satisfying thing for Wendy has been mentoring people, including new staff members, students and aspirational members of remote communities.
+Wendy has mentored many people, including new staff members, students, and aspirational members of remote communities.

 Nadine Carter

-Nadine is a Fellow and Graduate of the Australian Institute of Company Directors (AICD) and is Chair of the AICD South West Regional Committee.
+management, strategic human resource management, organisational development, cultural change, and executive leadership.
+Nadine is a Fellow and Graduate of the Australian Institute of Company Directors (AICD).

 David Dhu